ZanaNowshad/ZANAGENT/docs/tui_reference.md

 Slash commands integrate with the runtime managers (planner, workflow engine, memory, plugin system, cost tracker, git integration) and log results in the main panel with timestamps for traceability.
-Results include plain-text summaries so screen readers can announce diffs and log entries.
+Results include plain-text summaries so screen readers can announce diffs, diagnostics, and log entries.
+Type `:` to access the palette; the inline autocomplete surfaces commands, tools, files, and tests using RapidFuzz scoring. `:q` serves as a quick alias for `/quit`.

 ## Keyboard Shortcuts